schanram/ram-protractor-training/training-guide.md

 * [Introduction to Protractor, Locating elements and interacting with the angular page] (https://app.pluralsight.com/library/courses/protractor-introduction/table-of-contents)
 * [Locating Elements - Writing CSS Expressions] (https://www.youtube.com/watch?v=sHyp7vk7DeE)
 * [Page Objects] (https://www.youtube.com/watch?v=ln_jaC11SAA)
+ - Its an wrapper or provides an API to the page under test.
+The specs then use this page object methods to interact with the Angular page.
+ - It enhance test maintenance and reduce code duplication.
+ -
 ### Demo

 * Demo in VSC: